chauby/chauby.github.io/_posts/Updating/2023-03-1-Daily Paper 04.md

 ### [318_Self-Supervised Learning of Event-Based Optical Flow with Spiking Neural Networks](https://arxiv.org/pdf/2106.01862.pdf)

+- This paper focuses on the complex task of learning to estimate optical flow from event-based camera inputs in a self-supervised manner **(SSL)**, and modifies the state-of-the-art ANN training pipeline to encode minimal temporal information in its inputs.
+Moreover, we reformulate the self-supervised loss function for event-based optical flow to improve its **convexity**.
+The ANNs proposes in this paper have the similar ability with SNNs.
+This paper shows a method of transfering ANNs to SNNs.

 ### [319_Optical Flow estimation with Event-based Cameras and Spiking Neural Networks](https://arxiv.org/pdf/2302.06492.pdf)

 ### [320_SpikeMS_Deep Spiking Neural Network for Motion Segmentation.pdf](https://arxiv.org/pdf/2105.06562.pdf)